-- Information on strategic objectives. - Operating licenses. - Details of any research and development as well as the status and expected timeline for development and production. - Collective expertise, experience of key technical staff and the extent to which the business is dependent on key individuals. - Employees engaged in quality control. - New technology substitution and systems failures. - Product and technology commercialization delays. - Current and expected market competitors. - Any dependence on a limited number of customers or suppliers. - Compliance with all applicable laws (particularly privacy and data protection laws). - Claims, litigation or material adverse findings in investigations in respect of liability from usage of products and/or services.
+- Information on strategic objectives. - Operating licenses. - Details of any laboratory research and development as well as the status and expected timeline for development and production. - Collective expertise, experience of key technical staff and the extent to which the business is dependent on key individuals. - Employees engaged in quality control. - New technology substitution and systems failures. - Product and technology commercialization delays. - Current and expected market competitors.

+- Any dependence on a limited number of customers or suppliers. - Compliance with all applicable laws (particularly privacy and data protection laws). - Claims, litigation or material adverse findings in investigations in respect of liability from usage of products and/or services. - Manufacturing and inventory control policies. - Collaborative development and research agreements. - Reimbursements by public healthcare systems or private investors. - Any assets necessary for production that it does not own.